 Formerly known as Zürcher SC (or ZSC), the club became officially known as the ZSC Lions after merging with the Grasshopper-Club Zürich hockey team in 1997 (today GCK Lions).
 ZSC played at the Dolder Ice Rink from 1930 to 1950 and at Hallenstadion Zurich since 1950.
 During the 2004/05 season, all home games were played in the neighbouring Stadiönli rink while Hallenstadion was being renovated.
-The ZSC Lions returned to Hallenstadion, with a capacity of 11,200, for the 2005/06 season.
+The ZSC Lions returned to Hallenstadion, with a capacity of 11,200, for the 2005/06 season, but moved to a recently constructed Swiss Life Arena in late 2022.

 The Lions had one of their most successful seasons for some time in 2017/18.
 With the team underperforming and already out of the CHL in the Quarter-Finals stage, a coaching change was made to reverse their fortunes.
 While the impact wasn't immediate, the seventh seeds would go on to win the NL championship in seven games against Lugano and end a three-year dry spell for the national title.